Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ### High performance computing

 When the code is run on massively parallel machines, i.e. supercomputers, is called high performance computing.
 This is now a subfield of computer science, with plenty of strategy and methods to separate the computing load over different nodes of a cluster and over different processors.
-Basically the main difficulty and engineering choice in the development of a supercomputer code, is the strategy for sharing information between and within nodes of a cluster.
+Basically the main difficulty and engineering choice in the development of a supercomputer code, is the strategy for sharing information between and within nodes of a cluster considering the speed of communication between different levels of computation.

+The objective of a computational scientist is to program algorithms that exploit the potential of resources wasting as little time as possible on the bandwidth.
 Communicating between different geographical locations, is considerably slower than communicating within nodes of a dataserver (which use a special, and expensive, connection).
 Communicating between nodes is considerably slower than communicating within a node.
 Communicating between CPU and accelerator (GPU or Xeon Phi) is considerably slower than between CPU and memory.
 Finally, communicating between CPU and memory is considerably slower than between the cache and registry level of a CPU.
-With this in mind, the objective of a computational scientist is to program algorithms that exploit the potential of resources wasting as little time as possible on the bandwidth.

 To do so, the memory is divided into chunks, and different memory sharing paradigms are used in a calculation.
 In a Shared-nothing architecture, each computational node is independent and self-sufficient.
 To achieve so, the same information is redundantly dispersed in many computational units.
 On the contrary, in a shared-everything architecture memory is shared between units, and therefore the same information in the same location is broadcasted and used in the different units of computing.

 Embarrassing parallelization is the easiest form of parallelization and a form of shared-nothing architecture.
 It consist of running the same code, with different inputs, on different nodes of computing.
-The only thing needed for implementing this is a good use of [bash scripting](#bash-scripting) and eventually the queue system.
+The only thing needed for implementing this is appropriate input/output management, a  good use of [bash scripting](#bash-scripting), and eventually knowledge the queue system if the execution is on cluster.

 However, to share-_something_ in a computation, one has to send messages to and from different processes and employ a more sophisticated approach.
 To help managing the processing and memory load for a parallel computation, we use several libraries:

 - [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface): is a protocol of information exchange between shared-nothing nodes, making them less egoist since they now exchange what you explicitly declare.
-This information exchange is fundamental to run codes on different computing nodes and enables exploiting not only larger processing resources, but also larger memory availability in the sum of the different nodes.
+This information exchange is fundamental to run codes on different computing nodes and enables exploiting not only larger processing resources, but also larger memory availability coming from the sum of the different nodes.
 However, the shared information will be duplicated.
 An MPI call spawns several *processes*, that are isolated computational units.
 Therefore, an MPI program running on a single machine, will have less memory available for the computation in each process. e.g. 16 MPI processes on a 16 core, 128GB memory machine, will generate 1 process per core, with 8 GB of memory each.
 [Tutorial](https://computing.llnl.gov/tutorials/mpi/).
 - [openMP](https://www.openmp.org/): openMP works on a shared-everything architecture.
-Therefore it is ideal to be run on a single machine. openMP will spawn several *threads* for a single process that can read the whole memory available.
-[Tutorial](https://computing.llnl.gov/tutorials/openMP/). *Note*: C++11 and Fortran2003 contain *vectorization* options, that parallelize the code as a naive implementation of openMP would do.
+Therefore it is ideal to be run on a single machine. openMP will spawn several *threads* for a single process that can read the whole memory available to the program.
+[Tutorial](https://computing.llnl.gov/tutorials/openMP/). *Note*: C++11 and Fortran2003 contain *vectorization* options, that parallelize the code as a basic implementation of openMP would do.
 - openCL/[openACC](https://en.wikipedia.org/wiki/OpenACC): is an open protocol for parallelization through accelerators.
 That is additional cards that are included in a computer and have additional (and usually very efficient and abundant and characterized by a high degree of parallelization) processing capability.
 Today, mostly of these are Graphic Cards, that can be used for efficient computation.
 [Tutorial](https://www.openacc.org/get-started).
-Note: consumer graphic cards (Nvidia GeForce, ATI Radeon...) allow for single precision computations, professional and computing dedicated graphic chips (NVidia Quadro and Tesla) are needed for double precision.
+Note: consumer graphic cards (Nvidia GeForce, ATI Radeon...) allow for single precision computations, professional and computing dedicated graphic chips (NVidia Quadro and Tesla) use double precision.
 - [Cuda](https://developer.nvidia.com/cuda-zone): is the proprietary Nvidia language for implementing computing in its accelerators.
 It is the de-facto standard in accelerated application.
 [Tutorial](https://developer.nvidia.com/how-to-cuda-c-cpp).

 These libraries are native in Fortran, C and C++.
 However, they can be ported to or embedded in other languages.
 This carries an overhead cost, that might be deadly or irrelevant depending on the implementation.